brandonskane/OrderedAnimations/readme.md

 Example:

-The follow will complete in a total of 6.5 seconds
+The below will complete in a total of 6.5 seconds

 ```swift
 let orderedAnimations = OrderedAnimation()